Whitechapel murders: Mary Jane Kelly

-On Friday 9 November, prostitute Mary Jane Kelly was murdered in the single room where she lived at 13 Miller's Court, behind 26 Dorset Street, Spitalfields.
+On Friday 9 November, Mary Jane Kelly, a prostitute, was murdered in the single room where she lived at 13 Miller's Court, behind 26 Dorset Street, Spitalfields.
 One of the earlier victims, Chapman, had lived in Dorset Street, and another, Eddowes, was reported to have occasionally slept rough there.
 Kelly's severely mutilated body was discovered shortly after 10:45 am lying on the bed.
 The first doctor at the scene, Dr George Bagster Phillips, believed that Kelly was killed by a slash to the throat.
 After her death, her abdominal cavity was sliced open and all her viscera removed and spread around the room.
-Her breasts had been cut off, her face mutilated beyond recognition and her thighs partially cut through to the bone with some of the muscles removed.
+Her breasts had been cut off, her face mutilated beyond recognition, and her thighs partially cut through to the bone with some of the muscles removed.
 Unlike the other victims, she was undressed and wore only a light chemise.
 Her clothes were folded neatly on a chair, with the exception of some found burnt in the grate.
 Abberline thought the clothes had been burned by the murderer to provide light, as the room was otherwise only dimly lit by a single candle.
 Kelly's murder was the most savage, probably because the murderer had more time to commit his atrocities in a private room rather than in the street.
-Her state of undress and folded clothes have led to suggestions that she undressed herself before lying down on the bed, which would indicate that she was killed by someone she knew, by someone she believed to be a client or when she was asleep or intoxicated.
+Her state of undress and folded clothes have led to suggestions that she undressed herself before lying down on the bed, which would indicate that she was killed by someone she knew, by someone she believed to be a client, or when she was asleep or intoxicated.

 The coroner for North East Middlesex, Dr Roderick Macdonald, MP, presided over the inquest into Kelly's death at Shoreditch Town Hall on 12 November.
 Amid scenes of great emotion, an "enormous crowd" of mourners attended Mary Kelly's funeral on 19 November.
-The streets became gridlocked and the cortège struggled to travel from Shoreditch mortuary to the Roman Catholic cemetery at Leytonstone where she was laid to rest.
+The streets became gridlocked and the cortège struggled to travel from Shoreditch mortuary to the Roman Catholic cemetery at Leytonstone, where she was laid to rest.

 On 8 November, Charles Warren resigned as Commissioner of the Metropolitan Police after the Home Secretary informed him that he could not make public statements without Home Office approval.
 James Monro, who had resigned a few months earlier over differences with Warren, was appointed as his replacement in December.
 On 10 November, the police surgeon Thomas Bond wrote to Robert Anderson, head of the London CID, detailing the similarities between the five murders of Nichols, Chapman, Stride, Eddowes and Kelly, "no doubt committed by the same hand".
 On the same day, the Cabinet resolved to offer a pardon to any accomplice who came forward with information that led to the conviction of the actual murderer.
 The Metropolitan Police Commissioner reported that the Whitechapel murderer remained unidentified despite 143 extra plain-clothes policemen deployed in Whitechapel in November and December.